SaqSaq815/Unix-Online-Server/INSTALL.md

 - To check if nginx is still working, run this command
   - `sudo nginx -t` it should show you that the syntax is okay and test is successful.
 - We now removed the default config file and successfully created a new one.

+## Firewall configuration
+- UFW is a simple firewall that we can use to add a layer of security into our server.

 ## Q&A
 - If ssh is not working?
   - Log in to root or to any user that belongs to sudo group